SilentCicero/ensverify/README.md

 We use now.sh to host our Lambda service.

+## Todo

+1) Remove infura dependancy, perhaps use a differnet service like etherscan.

 ## License

 This project is licensed under the MIT license, Copyright (c) 2019 Nick Dodson.
 For more information see LICENSE.md.